Goat Cheese KarmaJump to Recipe

 For some reason I always think brownies are the perfect thing to add stuff to.
-It worked great when I tried brownies with beets.
 But when I try putting cheeses in brownies, it’s very touch and go.

 I was using goat cheese because you guys voted for a goat cheese dish last week.
 I thought that it might work really nicely in a chocolate brownie with some raspberries folded in.
 I had dreams of these luscious dark brownies with streaks of goat cheese running through them.